1010.00, Use of Force

 - Arcing: Activating a conducted electrical weapon (CEW) without discharging the probes or making contact with a subject, to serve as a warning to the subject.

-- Boxing In: A coordinated tactic of positioning police vehicles around a subject’s vehicle to stop or prevent the start of a pursuit.
+- Boxing In: A coordinated tactic of making contact between police vehicles and a subject’s vehicle to stop or prevent the start of a pursuit.

 - Complaint of Improper Force: A complaint by a subject or person at the scene, or while in police custody, of improper force during a police action.
 Complaints of improper force include complaints of inappropriate and/or excessive force.